Purpose

 select_expr

 select_expr: specifies the columns or expressions to be included in the query result.
 Multiple expressions or column names are separated by commas (,).
-Valid values:
+The value can be as follows:

 Create tables